SRombauts/UEPlasticPlugin/README.md

 - add support for partial checkin (like Gluon, for artists)

 #### Bugs
-.10 "Infinite checkin" when server goes offline (each "status" command takes up 3s) .12 Revert "Unchanged only" does nothing.
+.12 Revert "Unchanged only" does nothing.
-Rename is not working as intended

 #### Known issues:
 - Error messages with accents are not handled (for instance connection error in French)